aadhavr/spam-script/README.md

 # Spam Script

-My baby sister told me that coding wasn't "cool."
+My little sister told me that coding wasn't "cool."
 I wrote this script in a few minutes in front of her to show her that programming is cool (or at least I think so!).

 This code is a simple script that automates the process of spamming text from a file onto a target application.
 It utilizes the `time` and `pyautogui` modules to introduce delays and simulate keyboard input.